pwighton/qm-sops/SOP-005--Internal_and_External_Audit.md

 ## 3.3 Terms
 ---------

-Audit A systematic and independent examination to determine whether quality activities and related results comply with planned arrangements and whether these arrangements are implemented effectively and are suitable to achieve objectives.
+- **Audit**: A systematic and independent examination to determine whether quality activities and related results comply with planned arrangements and whether these arrangements are implemented effectively and are suitable to achieve objectives.

-Audit observation A statement of fact made during an audit that is substantiated by objective evidence.
+- **Audit**: observation A statement of fact made during an audit that is substantiated by objective evidence.

-Auditee The organization or project that is the subject of an audit.
+- **Auditee**: The organization or project that is the subject of an audit.

-Auditor A person with relevant qualifications and competence to perform audits and who is part of or is authorized by __NewCorp__ .
+- **Auditor**: A person with relevant qualifications and competence to perform audits and who is part of or is authorized by __NewCorp__ .

-Design History File The design history file (DHF) contains or references the documentation necessary to demonstrate that the design was developed in accordance with the approved design plan and associated procedures.
+- **Design History File**: The design history file (DHF) contains or references the documentation necessary to demonstrate that the design was developed in accordance with the approved design plan and associated procedures.

-Device Master Record The device master record (DMR) is a compilation of records containing the procedures and specifications for a finished device.
+- **Device Master Record**: The device master record (DMR) is a compilation of records containing the procedures and specifications for a finished device.

-Lead Auditor A person who has participated in several internal audits and who is designated to plan and execute an audit by themself or with additional auditors.
+- **Lead Auditor**: A person who has participated in several internal audits and who is designated to plan and execute an audit by themself or with additional auditors.

-Nonconformity The nonfulfillment of specified requirements with the planned arrangements.
+- **Nonconformity**: The nonfulfillment of specified requirements with the planned arrangements.
 Synonymous with noncompliance, deficiency.

-Objective evidence Verifiable information or records pertaining to the quality of an item or service or to the existence and implementation of a quality system element, which is based on visual observation, measurement or test.
+- **Objective evidence**: Verifiable information or records pertaining to the quality of an item or service or to the existence and implementation of a quality system element, which is based on visual observation, measurement or test.